You know what every person needs when they may be dying at four in the am? Spicy Noodles.

 The pouring suddenly stopped and I ran a hand through my hair, pushing back the hood.

 Concrete was above, crossing over the road from one building to the next.
 Inset into the wall beside me was a vending machine.
-The face glowed brightly, a haze of red and orange backlighting the menu.
-In Chinese and English lettering, under pretty pictures and aside vibrant, happy food characters, items were listed.
+The face glowed brightly, a haze of red and orange backlighting the weather-worn menu.
+Under pretty pictures and aside vibrant, happy food characters, items were listed.

 I perused the options and kicked it.
 Instead of getting any response, though, the light inside burst.
 Fun characters blinked out.
 The underpass was plunged into darkness.